Disadvantages of Composite (White) Filling Material

 Explanation:

 Composite filling material in its natural state is pliable and soft.
-This is an important characteristic of the material as we need to place and condense it into the cavity preparation after the decay is removed.
+This is an essential characteristic of the material as we need to place and condense it into the cavity preparation after the decay is removed.

-Once the soft composite is densely packed, we shine an ultraviolet (UV) light onto it which causes it to harden.
+Once the soft composite is densely packed, we shine an ultraviolet (UV) light onto it, which causes it to harden.
 This hardening of the filling material is called ‘curing.’

-As mentioned previously, composite shrinkage and the accompanying re-decay and sensitivity, were more of a problem with the older generation of composites than the ones of today.
+As mentioned previously, composite shrinkage and the accompanying re-decay and sensitivity were more of a problem with the older generation of composites than the ones of today.
+To get technical, the newer materials are made up of Silorane resin as compared to the older Methyl methylmethacrylates.

 2) Composite material is not as durable as amalgam